 Dogs with sensitive, greasy and inflammed skin due to allergies can benefit from a natural anti-inflammatory shampoo such as this one:

-This natural shampoo contains natural tea tree oil which is anti-inflammatory, and aloe vera which is a soothing emollient.
+This natural shampoo contains no artificial fragrance or colorings and is hypoallergenic.
 The shampoo can help speed the healing of itchy, inflammed skin and hot spots.

 If you have a dog who is prone to skin irritations and inflammation, these natural dips are beneficial.
 Use any of these AFTER shampooing and rinsing your dog: